Water Hammer Calculator

 ΔP = Pressure surge (PSI or kPa)

-ρ = Water density (lb/ft³ or kg/m³)
+ρ = Water density (62.4 lb/ft³ or 998 kg/m³)

-a = Wave velocity (ft/s or m/s)
+a = Wave velocity / speed of sound in pipe (ft/s or m/s)

-ΔV = Velocity change (ft/s or m/s)
+ΔV = Change in flow velocity (ft/s or m/s)

-a = √(K/ρ) / √(1 + (K×D)/(E×t))
+a = √(K/ρ) / √(1 + K·D / (E·t))

-K = Bulk modulus of water
+K = Bulk modulus of water (2.15 GPa)

-ρ = Water density
+ρ = Water density (998 kg/m³)

-D = Pipe diameter
+D = Pipe inside diameter

-E = Pipe modulus of elasticity
+E = Pipe material modulus of elasticity

 t = Pipe wall thickness